Skip to main content

 Nevertheless, you may undertake extra studies that show your particular strengths when it comes to preparing for a degree.
 Where this is the case, we will recognise this additional study through alternative offers, which are made alongside our standard offer.

-If you are a Home applicant applying in the 2024 admissions cycle, you may be eligible for a contextual offer.
+If you are a Home applicant, you may be eligible for a contextual offer.

 A contextual offer includes the same grade reduction as an alternative offer and contextual and alternative offers do not ‘stack’.